Romero Britto:

 About Romero Britto

-Pop Art developed at the beginning of the 1960s as a reaction to the ideas of abstract expressionism from the post-war period and used the stylistic elements of everyday life and comics.
-The ordinary was elevated to the status of a work of art.
+Pop Art developed at the beginning of the 1960s as a counterpoint to the ideas of Abstract Expressionism of the post-war era, using the stylistic elements of everyday life and the artistic form concept of comics.
+The ordinary is elevated to the status of a work of art.

-With black-framed colour surfaces, Romero Britto stylises the pictorial theme into precise figures that live through their bright colours without any illusion of depth or plasticity and appeal directly to the viewer's feelings.
-He designs the coloured areas with geometric patterns such as lines, circles and hatchings.
+With black-framed colour surfaces, Romero Britto stylises the pictorial theme into precise figures that live through their bright colours without any illusion of depth or plasticity, appealing directly to the viewer's feelings.
+He designs the coloured areas with geometric patterns such as lines, circles, and hatchings.
 In this way, they retain the characteristics of a comic strip and tell imaginative stories to every viewer.

-Like no other artist, Britto cooperates with influential brands such as Audi, BMW, Absolut-Vodka, Apple, Pepsi and Disney.
+Like no other artist, Britto cooperates with influential brands such as Audi, BMW, Absolut-Vodka, Apple, Pepsi, and Disney.
 The life-affirming message of his playful images helps the artist in his work with many foundations, which he supports with the "Britto Foundation", founded in 2007.
-Today, Britto's works are traded for several 10,000 euros.
+Today, Britto's works are traded for several tens of thousands of euros.